SchokiCoder/book_modern_c/src/2_typesnvars.md

 100  (-4)
 ```

-In order to remove one from the decimal we just remove one from the binary.
+In order to remove one from the decimal, we just remove one from the binary.
 Same with adding.

 With that in mind, we can now answer the question: